 Jasper Road Antiques Market.
 Jasper Road.
 Not just antiques.
 Spread over four floors

 Cancer Research 30 Westow Hill.
 Open seven days a week.

 Enterprise Trust 18 Westow Street (closed Christmas Eve 2016 for rebuilding.
-Work expected to last five months).
+Work was expected to last five months but is still continuing)

 Shelter 11 Westow Hill

 Allbone and Trimit http://www.allboneandtrimit.co.uk bespoke wedding dress designer & maker.
 4 Coopers Yard off Westow Street – the long slope down the left hand side of Iceland.
 Part of ‘The Overspill’ building. http://www.allboneandtrimit.co.uk

 Jake Dunn Designs 69 to 71 Church Road (the old tractor shop)

 Sefgrove 3 to 5 Westow Hill 020 8670 5198

 Papagaio toys, games, baby gifts. now in their wonderfully colourful new home at 45 Westow Street having moved from Church Road http://www.papagioworld.com